charlottegiseleweil/pdm_report/src/03_Litt_review.md

 >
 > Edward Tufte, in *The Visual Display of Quantitative Information* [@tufte]

-[@Kelleher] gathers general guidelines.
+[@Kelleher] gathers more precise guidelines.
 Firstly, he advocates for simplicity, arguing that redundancy overcomplicates, and suggesting to minimizing the data ink ratio (i.e the ratio of ink used to display data over the total ink of the figure) [@tufte].

-Furthermore, his recommendations deal with making the right choices, between displaying patterns or details (S.M.
-Kosslyn, C.F.
-Chabris Minding information graphics), but also for appropriate encoding objects and attributes, (Cleveland and McGill, 1984), for meaningful axis range, data transformations (e.g log scale, for time-series plots), aggregation level (e.g temporal aggregation by averaging over a larger time step for long time-series) and colorscheme.
+but also for appropriate encoding objects and attributes, (Cleveland and McGill, 1984)

+ and colorscheme.
 Additionally, he argues to maintain axis ranges accross subplots for easier comparison, connect sequential data (e.g disconnection for missing data in time series plots) and express density in when overlapping points (e.g with color gradient in scatterplots) [@Kelleher].
 Lastly, the inclusion of uncertainty estimates improves decision making (P. Reichert, M.E.
 Borsuk
 Does high forecast uncertainty preclude effective decision support? // K.J.
 Beven On undermining the science?)
 [Todo Ref in there]

-Best practices seem to be summarized by three main points, that will therefore be used as criteria for success throughout this study.
+Best practices seem to be summarized by three main points.
 An efficient display should

 1. convey the key message; good visualizations are task dependant, the organisation of the display is closely related to the phenomena considered, and crucial to understand in that perspective [@cbo]
 2. be self-explanatory (including its legend, and possibly the use of storytelling)
 3. tailor to the intended audience.

+2A032673

+**Scale and ratios**

+The success of a visualization is contingent upon the careful selection of appropriate scales and aspect ratios.
+There is always trade-offs between showing the zero, or zooming on fluctuations.
+Dynamic features and distortion techniques allow to overcome some of this difficult choices, but are not always possible.
+Making the right choice between displaying patterns or details is crucial (S.M.
+Kosslyn, C.F.
+Chabris Minding information graphics TODO).
+Meaningful axis ranges, data transformations (e.g log scale, for time-series plots) and aggregation level (e.g temporal aggregation by averaging over a larger time step for long time-series) are essential too [@Kelleher]

+**Readibility and graphical intergrity**

+Additionally, he argues to maintain axis ranges accross subplots for easier comparison, connect sequential data (e.g disconnection for missing data in time series plots) and express density in when overlapping points (e.g with color gradient in scatterplots) [@Kelleher]
+Lastly, the inclusion of uncertainty estimates improves decision making (P. Reichert, M.E.
+Borsuk Does high forecast uncertainty preclude effective decision support? // K.J.
+Beven On undermining the science?)
+[Todo Ref in there]
+Overwhelming the plto.

 **Legend**

-but also legend, and ordering (by some properties of data, never alphabetically: a space to express something about the data would be neglected)...
+The legend should be ordered by some properties of data, never alphabetically because a space to express something about the data would be wasted.
+[Ref todo?]

-Layouting, selecting apporpriate scales and aspect ratios (there is always trade-offs between showing the zero, or zooming on fluctuations)

-**Colorscheme**(TODO ask Ben about his issues w/ colors)
+**Colorscheme** *TODO ask Ben about his issues w/ colors*

-The careful choice of the color scheme is not be neglected.
+The careful choice of the color scheme is not be neglected [@Kelleher].
 Sequential color scheme ought to be chosen when the underlying data shows ranked differences; diverging scheme when dealing with negative and positive differences around a mean or a neutral value; and a categorical scheme for discrete values [@tilemill].
 Moreover, many sources suggests to use only a few colors (about 6), while choosing them distinctive, and striving for color harmony.
 Cultural conventions and intuitive hue facilitate fast perception.
 Colorblind and printing safe schemes are prudent.
 Also, the color scale should be normalized, considering which datapoints should appear in different categories. [@Colorbrewer] provides good templates.

 **Interactivity**

 The success of an interactive display results from the appropriate interface complexity for a certain user motivation [@Roth]

-## Overview of visualization tools

-A few important things to consider when chosen a tool are the features supported (user interactivity, 3D, web), and also speed, scalability, robustness, and user adoption.
-Then, it is often a trade-off between customizability and ease of use.
-The softwares are often easier to manipulate, and the results are esthetic, but if the user is willing to perform some programming, custom scripts offer the most flexibility in design, and various charting libraries allow to tailor the figure to specific needs.

-This section does not pretend to be exhaustive but attempts to give an overview of the available data visualization tools, as of 2016.
-Emphasis will be given on spatial data (GIS) as it is an essential part of natural capital informations.

-*[Overview of visualization tools] (Figure : Make a visualization of data viz tools (ppt))*

-### Data analysis and visualization softwares
-As the information age starts, data visualization softwares, usually combining with some analytics features, thrive.
-The main softwares for static graphs would be **Tableau**, **Spotfire** , **Qlickview** and **MS BI Stack**.
-Dynamic visualization are supported by softwares like **Xmdv Tool** and **OpenDX**, which are both open source.
-(TODO : more? )

-In terms of maps, some of these softwares support spatial data (namely Tableau, Spotfire and OpenDX).
-Moreover, GIS softwares are designed to build maps from any data and to perform spatial data analysis.
-The two most used ones: **ArcGIS** and **QGIS**.
-The former integrates in its desktop version several applications, namley ArcMap to build maps, ArcCatalog for data management, ArcToolbox for geoprocessing, and also ArcScene, ArcGlobe, and ArcGIS Pro.
-QGIS (formerly Quantum GIS) is the corresponding open-source software.
-Although ArcGIS seems to have more functionalities and better support tools, and a QGIS a steeper learning curve, they are really comparable [Ref needed?
-But this is me summarizing lots of opinions:/].
-To combine spatial data and dynamic displays, dome softwares such as **InstantAtlas** provide interactive mapping services.

-### Charting libraries
-Charts and maps can also be coded, allowing greater flexibility.
-Sorted by programming languages, some of the main plotting and mapping libraries are listed in the section.
-On the spatial data side, these options are better than GIS softwares for exploratory data analysis [@python_libs].

-####Javascript
-Javascript is, without a doubt, the go-to language for fancy - and definately for interactive - data visualization, considering the multiple charting libraries written in this language.
-The one that stands out is **D3.js** (or just D3 for Data-Driven Documents).
-Formerly Protovis, it produces dynamic, interactive and very customizable web visualizations.
-Processing, Anychart, FusionCharts, Dygraphs, Highchart, Zinchchart, Three (3D) can also be mentioned (TODO).
-Several tools build upon D3, the library **Dc.js** adds crossfiltering functionalities, such as brushing and linking,  Raw simplifies (TODO).
-Also **Plotly** API libraries that build on D3.js not only for javascript but also with versions for python, Matlab and R.

-About spatial data, D3 supports only very simple maps and formats. **Leaflet** is probably the most adopted mapping library. **Mapbox** supports similar functionalities with the Mapbox GL library.
-Other mapping libraries include ModestMap (from the makers of Mapbox) and Highmaps.
-(TODO : diff Mapbox/ModestMap?)

-####R
-R plotting packages **ggplot** and **ggplot2** are very efficient for static visualizations.
-The map package built on top of the latter, **ggmap** combines spatial information from GoogleMaps, OpenStreetMap with the grammar of graphics of ggplot2. [@ggmap] The interactive version of ggplot2 would be **ggvis**, however its dynamic  functionalities are quite limited.
-A powerful package for interactive (web) visualizations is **Shiny**.
-Also, as mentioned above, Plotly has an R version too, converting ggplot2 charts to interactive ones.
-Another way to connect to the multiple javascript charting libraries is to use the package rCharts.

-####Python
-**Matplotlib** is the main Python graphing library.
-It contains a toolkit for plotting 2D data on maps: **basemap**.
-Also, **geopandas** extends the data analysis library Pandas to spatial data, using also Fiona for file access, Shapely and Descartes for geometric operations, PySal for spatial analysis, and of couse Matplotlib for plotting [@python_libs].
-Interactive plots are based on **Bokeh** which imitates D3, or, as mentioned previously, Plotly.
 ##Specific data visualization challenges et strategies###Displaying multi-dimensional data
 Multidimensional data visualization has been given considerable attention, as computational capacities have been increasing and the amount of produced data exploding.
 Multi-dimensional data exploration has taken several directions, based on a geometric projection techniques, including parallel coordinates (...), to which distortion and interaction techniques (discussed above TODO RENVOI) can be added to further improve these visualizations [@Keim].